A Converse Robust-Safety Theorem for Differential Inclusions: Introduction

 \subsection{Contribution}

-In this paper, we complement the study conducted in \cite{RubSafPI}, where only sufficient conditions for robust-safety are proposed for differential inclusions.
-We prove two converse robust-safety theorems under mild regularity assumptions on the right-hand side, which is set valued, and without putting any restrictions on the safety region.
-As in \cite{ratschan2018converse}, we show that the time-to-impact function with respect to the boundary of a reachable set $K_{\bar{\epsilon}}$, when $\bar{\epsilon}$ is a robustness margin, is strictly decreasing along the solutions to the original system on a neighborhood of the boundary of $K_{\bar{\epsilon}}$.
-However, when the solutions are not unique, this function is shown to be only semicontinuous.
-Furthermore, for an appropriate choice of the robustness margin $\bar{\epsilon}$, the constructed semicontinuous function is shown to be a barrier function candidate, which allows us to establish a necessary and sufficient condition for robust safety that is non-infinitesimal as it involves the solutions to the perturbed system.
-To find a smooth barrier certificate, we propose to smoothen the constructed semicontinuous barrier function candidate, inspired by the existing converse characterization of recurrence in \cite{SUBBARAMAN201654}.
-However, in our case, for the resulting smooth function to be a barrier function candidate; namely, to have opposite signs on the initial and unsafe sets, we need to choose carefully the set with respect to which the time-to-impact function is defined as well as the different parameters involved in its construction.
-As a consequence, we show the existence of smooth barrier certificate for robustly-safe systems provided that the system is complete, the right-hand side is continuous (in the sense of set-valued maps), and the closures of the initial and unsafe sets are disjoint.
+In this paper, we prove two converse robust-safety theorems under mild regularity assumptions on the system's dynamics.
+Indeed, the latter is allowed to be represented by a set-valued map.
+Moreover, we do not restrict the safety region to be bounded.
+As in \cite{ratschan2018converse}, we show that blue{a specifically defined} time-to-impact function with respect to the boundary of a reachable set $K_{\bar{\epsilon}}$, when $\bar{\epsilon}$ is a robustness margin, is strictly decreasing when evaluated along the solutions to the original system lying on a neighborhood of $K_{\bar{\epsilon}}$.
+However, since the solutions are not necessarily unique, this function is not necessarily continuous.
+Nonetheless, for an appropriate choice of the robustness margin $\bar{\epsilon}$, the constructed function is shown to be a (non-smooth) barrier certificate.
+That is, it satisfies a sufficient condition for robust safety that is \textit{non-infinitesimal}; namely, a condition involving the system's solutions.
+To construct a smooth barrier certificate, inspired by \cite{SUBBARAMAN201654}, we propose to smoothen the constructed nonsmooth one.
+However, for the resulting smooth function to be a barrier function candidate; namely, to have opposite signs on the initial and unsafe sets, we need to carefully choose the set with respect to which the time-to-impact function is defined, as well as the different parameters involved in its construction.
+As a consequence, we show the existence of smooth barrier certificate provided that the system's dynamics are represented by a set-valued map that is continuous and the closures of the initial and unsafe sets are disjoint.
+Finally, we show the utility of our converse result in the context of safety for self-triggered control systems.